 We studied the value of future reward lookahead information in tabular reinforcement learning through the lens of competitive analysis.
 We characterized the CR for the worst-case distributions, reward expectations and transition kernels for the full range of possible lookahead.
 We also showed the connection between the resulting CR and concentrability coefficients from the literature of offline and reward-free RL.
 We find the appearance of the same coefficients in seemingly completely different RL problems intriguing and warrants further study.

 While we took the first step in analyzing competitiveness in RL, various other competitive measures could be studied.
 One natural alternative would be to study transition lookahead, where agents observe future transition realizations.
 We believe that the results would greatly differ from ours; indeed, even with one-step lookahead, the CR can be exponentially small (as we prove in \Cref{appendix: transition lookahead}).
 Another relevant competitivity measure is to compare an agent with \emph{predictions} of the future rewards to agents with exact lookahead information.
 This models the realistic scenario where agents get approximate information on future rewards and want to utilize it to improve performance.
-Finally, as in the prophet problem, one could analyze the CR between multi-step lookahead to full lookahead agents.
-We leave all these directions for future work.
+Also, as in the prophet problem, one could analyze the CR between multi-step lookahead to full lookahead agents.